LiamBatiste/Port-Prospects/README.md

 <br></br>

-![f d dport dvessels](https://github.com/user-attachments/assets/9685ad96-c933-42f4-83dd-5ae54119e07a) The above visual is focused on the destination ports with the lowest average decarbonisation and fuel efficiency for defense vessels.
-This can provide Wärtsilä with leads for the destination ports of **defense specific vessels** that are likely to have engines with lower decarbonisation and fuel efficiency potential when compared with that of Wärtsilä engine averages.
+![f d dport dvessels](https://github.com/user-attachments/assets/9685ad96-c933-42f4-83dd-5ae54119e07a) The above visual is focused on the destination ports with the lowest average decarbonisation and fuel efficiency for defence vessels.
+This can provide Wärtsilä with leads for the destination ports of **defence specific vessels** that are likely to have engines with lower decarbonisation and fuel efficiency potential when compared with that of Wärtsilä engine averages.
 <br></br>

 ![f d dport fvessels](https://github.com/user-attachments/assets/7b58a423-4bc2-42df-b7f0-9c04e121da04)